|

 usually just want to come along for a day's training and ask lots

-already done and ask advice on where they went wrong or how they
+already done(or send me links to their online videos) and ask advice on problems they had or help on how they

 could improve.